JP (Japan)

 Post code format invalid (Japan)This rule checks the post code format of Japan.
 Postal codes consist of seven digits in the following format: NNN-NNNN.
 This code was introduced on February 2nd 1998.
 Before that postal codes had three or five digits.
 These old postal codes may still be found in address databases.
 The new seven-digit codes have been created in about 98% of cases by adding two or four digits to the end of the existing three- or five-digit code.
 A postal mark, 〒, may precede the code to indicate that the number following is a postal code.ERROR

 Unallowed pattern in name detected (JP)This data quality rule checks whether the name comprises dubious patterns that may render the record incorrect.
-The patterns, selected specifically for JP (Japan) are the following: Regular expression/One time vendor
+The patterns, selected specifically for Address/country/JP are the following: Regular expression/One time vendor

 Regular expression/Aggregated payments